 Anthony Heath, Emeritus Professor of Sociology, University of Oxford

-Patricia O’Lynn, PhD candidate and Cumberland Lodge scholar
+Patricia O’Lynn, PhD candidate and Cumberland Lodge fellow

 Anne Wafula Strike MBE, British paralympian wheelchair racer